Catriona Ross

 About me and my therapy practice

-Are you a parent or young person struggling with overwhelm, anxiety, low mood, and/or navigating neurodivergence?
+Are you a parent or young person struggling with overwhelm, anxiety, low mood, and/or autism and ADHD-related challenges?

-Perhaps you’re a parent feeling exhausted by the emotional demands of supporting a child with additional needs — navigating school anxiety, meltdowns, dysregulation, masking, judgement from others, and the constant sense of needing to hold everything together.
+Perhaps you’re a parent feeling exhausted by the emotional weight of supporting a child with additional needs navigating school anxiety, meltdowns, dysregulation, masking, and the constant sense of needing to hold everything together, often while feeling judged or unseen yourself.

 I have nearly 20 years’ experience supporting young adults and parents across NHS, education, community settings, and private practice.